-COSMETOLOGY: satisfactory completion of 1000 hours

-BARBERING: satisfactory completion of 1000 hours
+COSMETOLOGY: satisfactory completion of 1000 hours BARBERING: satisfactory completion of 1000 hours TEACHER TRAINING: satisfactory completion of 600 hours ESTHETICIAN: satisfactory completion of 600 hours

-ESTHETICIAN: satisfactory completion of 600 hours
+MANICURIST: satisfactory completion of 400 hours

 LICENSING REQUIREMENTS: Applicant must be at least 17 years of age, completed the 10th grade in a public school or its equivalency, committed no acts or crimes constituting grounds for denial of licensure under Section 480 of the Business and Professions Code and completed the required hours in a Board approved school.
 A Manicurist license will be granted by the State of California only after the student has successfully completed and graduated from the Manicurist course as described above and passed the licensing exam with minimum scores as required by the licensing agency.